Water Quality InformationWritten By Actual Experts

 How Are Disinfection Byproducts Regulated?

-Regulations regarding disinfection byproducts is complicated, and somewhat of a "double-edged sword."
+Regulations regarding disinfection byproducts are complicated, and somewhat of a "double-edged sword."
 This is because thorough water disinfection is critical to preventing waterborne illness, but disinfection practices also lead to the formation of disinfection byproducts.
 Therefore policy makers are attempting to balance the risks of chronic (i.e. long term) chemical exposure to disinfection byproducts with the acute (i.e. immediate) effects of waterborne illness.
 From a toxicology perspective, this is nearly impossible to do because the identity of so many disinfection byproducts are unknown, let alone the toxicity of these chemicals.
 From a public health perspective, regulation of these compounds in general is extremely difficult because the long term effects are not well-quantified in humans.
 Furthermore, as with any regulation, the benefit of fixing the issue is also balanced with the cost of fixing the problem and the willingness of the public to pay the increased costs.
 This means that regulatory agencies have to take into account that smaller municipalities don't typically have resources to make facility or process upgrades to comply with new regulations, particularly when the benefits are not well-quantified.
 It's an extremely difficult balancing act, and the path of least resistance often wins unless the problem is causing an immediate disaster, and even then, it can take years to acknowledge that a problem exists.

 History Of Disinfection Byproduct Regulation